Bart Hendricks

-Bart Hendricks (born August 30, 1978) is a former American and Canadian football quarterback.
-He played for the Edmonton Eskimos of the Canadian Football League.
+Bart Hendricks (born August 30, 1978) is a former gridiron football quarterback.
+He played for the Edmonton Eskimos of the Canadian Football League (CFL).
 He played college football at Boise State.

 Early life

 Hendricks attended Hug High School in Reno, Nevada.

 College career

 During his career at Boise State, Hendricks completed 650 of 1,142 passes for 9,030 yards and 78 touchdowns.
 As a senior in 2000, he led the nation is passing touchdowns with 35.
 In his final college game, he was named the MVP of the 2000 Humanitarian Bowl.